Scientific Programme

 (Italy): Syphilis: still a difficult diagnosis

-Pille Kono (Estonia): Oral syphilis
+Pille Konno (Estonia): Oral syphilis

 Maciek Pastuszczak (Poland): Immunological determinants of the serological response to the treatment of early syphilis